EmelineFavreau/EmelineFavreau.github.io/cv.md

 ### Grants, honours & awards
 - 2020: ESEB's Godfrey Hewitt Mobility award - €1600
 - 2019: Genetics Society grant to give a talk at PopGroup - £150
-- 2018: QMUL PostGraduate Research Fund for Arizona &  California fieldtrip - £1200
-- 2018: IUSSI North-Western Section grant to organise a symposium at IUSSI Brazil – £1000
+- 2018: QMUL PostGraduate Research Fund for Arizona &  California fieldtrip - £1200; 3 grants to organise a symposium at IUSSI Brazil ( £1000 from IUSSI North-Western Section, £450 from Royal Entomological Society, £500 from Royal Society of Biology [PDF report](https://www.rsb.org.uk/images/pdf/Travel_Grant_report_2018_Favreau_Emeline.pdf))
-- 2018: Royal Entomological Society grant to organise a symposium at IUSSI Brazil - £450
-- 2018: Royal Society of Biology grant to organise a symposium at IUSSI Brazil - £500 [PDF report](https://www.rsb.org.uk/images/pdf/Travel_Grant_report_2018_Favreau_Emeline.pdf)
-- 2017: Genetics Society grant to give a talk at PopGroup - £150
-- 2017: Genetics Society grant to present a poster at ESEB - £624
+- 2017: 2 Genetics Society grants to give a talk at PopGroup (£150) and to present a poster at ESEB (£624)
 - 2015: PhD Scholarship from London NERC DTP - £7500
 - 2014: Royal Entomological Society grant to present a poster at 2nd Young Natural History Scientists’ Meeting (2014, France)
-- 2013: Scholarship awarded from Entente Cordiale (Masters of Research)
-- 2013: Study grant from Ruby and Will George Trust (Masters of Research)
+- 2013: 1 Scholarship awarded from Entente Cordiale (Masters of Research); Study grant from Ruby and Will George Trust (Masters of Research)

 ### Teaching